Dragon2fly/logger_tt/README.md

    ```

    From here, it should already work.
-   If you need certain messages go to a certain people/group, beside of adding a new handler,
+   If you need certain messages to go to a certain people/group, besides adding a new handler,
-   you can add a filter that add `dest_name` attribute to the log `record`.
+   you can add a filter that adds the `dest_name` attribute to the log `record`.

 ```python
 def telegram_filter(record):